-Board renewal is critical to performance.
-To promote investor confidence, there should be a formal, rigorous and transparent process for the appointment and reappointment of directors to the board.
+Board renewal is also critical to performance.

+To facilitate the effective functioning of the board and to promote investor confidence, there should be a formal, rigorous and transparent process for the appointment and reappointment of directors to the board.

 Having a separate nomination committee can be an efficient and effective mechanism to bring the transparency, focus and independent judgement needed on decisions regarding the composition of the board.